Bots_alive kit imbues toy robots with charming, lifelike AI

 But the behaviors and movements appear much more complex and natural thanks to Knox’s team frontloading a lot of biomimetic patterns through another clever process.
 And yes, it involves machine learning.

-In order to build the bots’ AI, Knox, who studied this kind of thing at MIT’s Media Lab, decided to base it on the behavior of real animals — humans, specifically.
+In order to build the bots’ AI, Knox, who worked for years on this kind of thing at MIT’s Media Lab, decided to base it on the behavior of real animals — humans, specifically.
 The team had the computer vision system watch as a human navigated a bot through a variety of scenarios — blue block behind red block, maze of red blocks, two blue blocks equidistant, etc.

 It recorded not just simple stuff like vectors to travel on, but little things like mistakes, hesitations, blunders into obstacles, and so on.
 They’d then process all this with a machine learning system and produce a model, then put it in charge and see how it did, what still needed tweaking or personality.
 More details on the process are available at a blog post by Knox published today.